BaptisteLacroix/File-Watcher-and-Synchronizer/README.md

    python file_watcher.py
    ```

-4. The script will start watching for changes in the current directory.
+4. The script will start watching for changes in the directory_to_listen.
 Whenever "export.json" is modified, it will automatically synchronize the updated file with the corresponding file in the specified WSL directory.

 5. To stop the script, press `Ctrl + C`.